HaoyueBaiZJU/DecAug/README.md

 ### Code Structure

 There are six parts in the code:
- - main.py: the main file including loss function.
+ - main.py: the main file of DecAug.
+ - dataset: the main codes of dataset preprocessing.
+ - dataloader: the codes of the dataloader.
  - model: the main codes of the network.
- - dataloader: the main codes of the dataloader.
- - dataset: the main codes of dataset preprocessing.
  - baselines: the main codes of DecAug baselines including CNBB, JiGen, DANN, Cumix, etc.
  - saves: to put the initialized weights.